oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

          ![Property Editor](images/js-expression.png)

 3. We’re almost there!
 We now need to create another custom dynamic action to open the Map region that we created, when the new Map button is clicked.
 In the Rendering Tree, click the Dynamic Actions tab.
-Right click Custom, and select **Create Dynamic Action**.
+Right click Custom, and select **Create Dynamic Action**

    ![Dynamic Actions Tab](images/create-da4.png)